-On the right you can see how this upward line is schematically drawn.
-Here you see what happens when you train on time (phase 3), there is a rising line (and thus a horse with a nice muscular neck and buttocks developing).
-There is also a picture of what happens when you train too early (phase 2), you see a descending line (characteristics of which are: poorly muscled in neck and buttocks).
-Thus, the strength of your horse will actually decrease, as he rises at the rising line.
-When your horse gets minor injuries after minor injuries, this can be a sign of overtraining.
-If this is so you'll probably be too fast again to train intensively.
+The right shows this upward line schematically.
+This shows what happens when you train at the right time (Phase 3).
+There is a rising line (this is a horse with a nice muscular neck and backside developing).
+The graphs also show what happens if you train too early (Phase 2).
+The result is a descending line (with characteristic poorly muscled in neck and backside).
+Thus, the strength of your horse will actually decrease, as the rising line increases.
+If your horse repeatedly gets minor injuries, this can be a sign of overtraining.
+You may be trying to train intensively too early.

-Progressive loading means to build up your training gradually over time, every second week you can increase either frequency, duration or intensity.
-Not these 3 at once.
-In phase 3 (see figure 1. supercompensation) is a small peak, this is the most convenient time to start training again.
-At this point you can also make your training a bit more intense (progressive loading).
-However, you have to remember that you only need to weigh up your training one time per week.
+Progressive loading refers to building up your training gradually over time.
+Every fortnight, you can increase either frequency, duration or intensity.
+However, it is important not to increase these three all at once.
+In Phase 3 (see Figure 1. supercompensation), there is a small peak.
+This is the most convenient time to start training again.
+At this point, you can also make your training a bit more intense (progressive loading).
+However, it should be remembered that your training only needs to be assessed once a week.

-It takes years to build up Fitness to professional level
+It takes years to build up fitness to a professional level

-A professionals horse can train longer and more frequently because the horses are accustomed to it.
-At the start of the training of these horses they also could not.
-After several years of training on the right loading at the right time the professional has slowly building up the training intensity (using progressive loading) so that these horses can now train for an hour (or perhaps more) a day.
-These horses also have to deliver very intense performance on competitions and sometimes 3 consecutive days.
-But even for them, the strain of these competitions is preferably not above their fitness level.
-So that the horses can perform the task with ease.
+A horse used professionally can train longer and more frequently, because they are accustomed to it.
+When these horses started their training of course, they also could not achieve the same training regimes.
+After several years of training at the right loading, applied at the right time, the professional trainer has slowly built up the horse’s training intensity (using progressive loading), so that the horse can now train for an hour (or perhaps more) a day.
+These horses also have to deliver very intense performance at competitions, and sometimes over three consecutive days.
+However, even for them, the strain of these competitions is preferably not above their fitness level, so that horses competed professionally can perform the tasks asked of them during the actual competition with comparative ease.

 Sport horse versus riding school horse

-Riding school horses are often underappreciated, there is said that the riding lessons are not so heavy at all.
-People often do not realize that these horses are working 2 to 3 times a day for an hour.
-We wanted to test the difference with the app.
-We compared the intensity of work load of a riding school horse with a that of a sport horse, both used the IPOS app while training/riding lessons.
+Riding school horses are often underappreciated.
+Some people assume that riding lessons are not heavy for a riding school horse without realizing that these horses often have to work two to three times a day for an hour at each time.
+We wanted to test the difference in intensity of work load between a riding school horse with a that of a sport horse using Ipos Technology’s Training App while training or participating in riding lessons.

-As you can see in the graphs below, the riding school horse works way more.
-So his calculated Fitness level (the average of 21 days) is also higher (horizontal line) compared to the average sport horse.
+As you can see in the graphs below, the riding school horse works far more.
+So this horse’s calculated fitness level (the average of 21 days) is also higher (horizontal line), compared to the average sport horse.
 The vertical bars represent the load of the training per day.
-The sport horse has 1 training per day, while a riding school horse has to do 2 or 3 lessons per day.
-If we zoom in at the fitness levels, the fitness level of a sport horse will gradually increase by means of progressive loading of the horse.
-The fitness level of a riding horse will remain approximately the same, because the riding school horse are already at high level to perform the work on a daily basis.
+The sport horse has one training per day, while a riding school horse is required to complete two or three lessons per day.
+If we zoom in on the fitness levels, the fitness level of a sport horse will gradually increase by means of progressive loading of the horse.
+The fitness level of a riding horse will remain approximately the same, because the riding school horse has already reached a high enough level to perform the work on a daily basis.